mgrunwald/dotfiles/README.md

-# kbmonkey's dotfiles
+# mgrunwalds dotfiles

-This repo contains configs and bash scripts.
+This repo contains configs and bash/zsh scripts.

 It is a means to backup and synchronize my dotfiles between existing and future machines.